elijahk247/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+    Accessibility on the web is something that all developers should consider when designing a webpage.
+    Although accessibility is not something that most people consider when talking about a webpage, a well designed webpage will allow those with impairments to navigate through the webpage easily.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    One way that someone might ensure an accessible website is through the use of semantic tags.
+Because they inherently describe specific sections of code, this would be best practice.
+    Second way one could make a website accessible is through the use of alt attributes in images.
+The alt attribute is used to describe an image used on the webpage in a brief yet descriptive manner.
+    Another way one could make a webpage accessible is only using span and div tags for presentational markup purposes rather than indicating new sections of the webpage.

 3. How would you explain the concept of a variable to someone new to programming?

+    Variables are a way to store values while you code that you can reference and utilize later in your code

 4. What is the purpose of using functions in code?

+    Functions are a way to protect code until they are invoked.
+The purpose is only running the function when it is desired as well as being able to use the function multiple times as JS is read top-down.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.